Calgary Personal Injury Lawyers

 Our phone lines are open 24/7.

-According to Alberta’s Limitations Act, you generally have two years from the date of your accident to file a personal injury claim.
-Certain exceptions do exist depending on the circumstances of the accident and the individuals involved.
+Under Alberta’s Limitations Act, injured parties generally have two years from the date of their accident to file a personal injury claim.
+Some exceptions may apply, so consulting a lawyer early is recommended to ensure deadlines are met.

 Will I have to go to court?